Help & Head's Up

 At CHCA, we are committed to making sure the lines of communication are wide open.
 If you have a question or issue and have not been able to find the answer elsewhere, we invite you to submit your query here.

 We recommend that you first read the Matthew 18 Principle below, which CHCA adheres to for problem resolution.
-Please refer to the Faculty & Staff Directory if you need to contact someone specific.
+Please refer to the Employee Directory if you need to contact someone specific.

 Acknowledgment of receipt or a response to your question/concern will be provided within 48 hours of submission; a follow-up from Help & Heads Up, normally within two weeks, will occur to ensure you have received a response.